Scroll to content

 Provision

-Assessment is regarded as an integral part of teaching and learning and is a continuous process being monitored by internal systems, such as Pixl.
+Assessment is regarded as an integral part of teaching and learning and is a continuous process being monitored by tracking PIXL assessments.
 It is the responsibility of the class teacher to assess all pupils in their class.
-In our school we are continually assessing our children and recording their progress.
-We see assessment for and of learning as an integral part of the teaching process and strive to make our assessment purposeful, allowing us to match the correct level of work to their needs, thus benefiting the children and ensuring progress.
-Information for assessment will be gathered in various ways: by talking to the children, observing them, marking their learning, etc.
+In our school we are continually assessing our pupils and recording their progress.
+We see assessment for and of learning as an integral part of the teaching process and strive to make our assessment purposeful, allowing us to match the correct level of work to the needs of the pupils, thus benefiting the pupils and ensuring progress.
+Information for assessment will be gathered in various ways: by talking to the children, observing them, marking their learning, etc. Teachers will use these assessments to plan further lessons.
+Ongoing assessment relating to the NC statements for each pupil shall be recorded electronically.
+The children will be formally assessed three times a year to record progress and this progress will be assessed during Pupil Progress Meetings and Inclusion Reviews.

 Impact